scipy-conference/scipy_proceedings_archive/scipy2014/papers/00_intro/abstract.md

 ---
 title: Preface
 description: SciPy 2014, the thirteenth annual Scientific Computing with Python conference, was held July 6–12th in Austin, Texas.
-SciPyis a community dedicated to the advancement of scientific computing through open source Python software for mathematics,science, and engineering
+SciPy is a community dedicated to the advancement of scientific computing through open source Python software for mathematics, science, and engineering
 ---

 SciPy 2014, the thirteenth annual Scientific Computing with Python conference, was held July 6–12th in Austin, Texas.
 SciPy is a community dedicated to the advancement of scientific computing through open source Python software for mathematics, science, and engineering.